HR Excellence in Research

 • Secretary for the working group, senior HR advisor Elisabeth Rasmussen.

-Furthermore, the Internal Gap and the Action Plan was discussed and consequently adjusted at a hearing process involving all the members of the General Collaboration Committee at their meeting on 26th of February 2014.
+Furthermore, the Internal Gap and the Action Plan was discussed and consequently adjusted at a hearing process involving all the members of the General Collaboration Committee at their meeting on 26 February 2014.

 The Working Group and the General Collaboration Committee have assessed the 40 principles of the GAP-analysis.
 The principles are in all to a large degree implemented as practice and fields of improvements that UCPH and the faculties are already working on as part of the general organizational development and general improvements of practice in research and as part of HRM practice at UCPH.